Reinforcement Learning Methods for the Stochastic Optimal Control of an Industrial Power-to-Heat System: Reinforcement Learning Techniques

-This section presents algorithms, that are able to address some of the problems mentioned in the context of backward dynamic programming.
-We first introduce a quite general class of algorithms, which are called temporal difference (TD) learning methods and then study Q-learning as a special case.
-Their aim is to approximate the value function in an appropriate parameter space and construct the optimal policy with respect to this approximation.
-These methods use gradient descent to update the parameters of the approximation with information that is obtained by generating trajectories of the controlled state process.
-In practice the information for these methods is not required to come from an explicit model, like in our case.
-Instead it can also be given as data of an observed real world process.
-That is why, these algorithm are often called model free.
+This section presents reinforcement learning algorithms that can tackle some of the problems mentioned in the context of BDP.
+We first introduce a quite general class of algorithms called temporal difference (TD) learning methods and then study Q-learning as a special case.
+Their aim is to approximate the value function in an appropriate parameter space and to construct the optimal policy with respect to this approximation.
+These methods rely on gradient descent to update the parameters with information obtained by generating samples of the controlled state process.
+In practice, the information for these methods does not have to come from an explicit model, as in our case.
+Instead, it can also be provided as data from an observed real world process, which is why these algorithms are often referred to as model-free.